ace108/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The zip file containing data is downloaded from: <BR>
     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip <BR>

-## STEPS
+# Transformation

 Download the zip file to D:\R Data
 Unzip the downloaded file "getdata_projectfiles_UCI HAR Dataset.zip" A folder "D:\R Data\UCI HAR Dataset" will be created and contains the data and description of the data files.

 run_analysis.R is a script created in the D:\R Programming folder.
-In th script, the function run_analysis is to be run to process and clean the data to produce the tidy data with the following commands in R or R studio: <BR>
+In th script, the function run_analysis will process and clean the data to produce the tidy data as follow:<BR>
-Commands for running the script in R or R studio are:
-> source("d:/R Programming/run_analysis.R") <BR>
-> run_analysis() <BR>

-run_analysis function will do the following:<BR>
 1. Get X data into variables <BOLD>x_train</BOLD> and <BOLD>x_test</BOLD> <BR>
 2. Name columns for X data variables <BR>
 3. Subset X data for only mean and std columns